Wednesday, February 25, 2026

 How?

-God actually took on human form and lived among us, living out His design and giving us direction through His example.
+God actually took on human form and lived among us, living out God's design and giving us direction through His words and example.
 These things have also been put in writing and left for us to study and understand.

 ¹For a discussion on how we are created for joy in God and His glory, click here.

-For a discussion on how God's greatest glory and our greatest good are tied together and not in opposition, click here.
+For a discussion on how God's greatest glory and our greatest good are tied together and not at odds, click here.

 Monday, January 12, 2026